tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Because `MultiRecord` `Measures` return only a single value, they are often paired with reporting or visualization outside of the Framework (e.g., spreadsheets, dashboards, or issue lists) that link summary counts back to the specific records needing attention.

-#### 8.1.3.1 Constrast with Quality Assurance.
+#### 8.1.3.1 Contrast with Quality Assurance.

 In contrast, in `Quality Assurance`, the focus is on filtering records based on `SingleRecord` Test outcomes.
-The mechanism for this in the Fittness for Use Framework is to define a `MultiRecord` `Measure` that returns `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`, filter out records until the `Measure` returns `COMPLETE`.
+The mechanism for this in the Fitness for Use Framework is to define a `MultiRecord` `Measure` that returns `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`, filter out records until the `Measure` returns `COMPLETE`.
 When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are 'COMPLETE`, the filtered data set is fit for use with respect to the selected `Use Case`.

 #### 8.1.4 A worked example (building on VALIDATION_FOOTPRINTWKT_NOTEMPTY)